Board of Governors 2018-2019

 Mark Solomon, BA, BA Hons, MA

-Mark Solomon, Associate Dean, Student Services and Indigenous Education, joined Seneca’s Board of Governors on September 1, 2015 as the administrative staff governor.
-He was re-elected as the administrative staff governor representative and began serving on the board for a second term on September 1, 2018.
-He is currently on the Academic Planning and Student Affairs (APSA) committee.
-He has served on the Finance and Administration Committee (FAC) and was part of the Governance and Nominating Committee’s (GNC) policy review ad-hoc committee last year.
+Mark Solomon, Associate Dean, Student Services and Indigenous Education, joined Seneca’s Board of Governors on Sept.
+1, 2015 as the administrative staff governor.
+He was re-elected as the administrative staff governor representative and began serving on the board for a second term on Sept.
+1, 2018.
 Mr. Solomon leads Seneca’s efforts to respond to, and integrate into our curriculum and services, the recommendations of the Truth and Reconciliation Commission affecting postsecondary education.
 He oversees student services for both domestic and international students as well as student conduct.
 Mr. Solomon holds a BA in music and a BA Honours in native studies from Laurentian University, and a MA in social justice and equity studies from Brock University.
 He has worked at Seneca since 2006 in Student Services with a variety of student groups, including the Leadership Program, First Generation, Aboriginal students and the Seneca Student Federation.

 Ashif Somani, CPA, CA, CFP